Open Water Swimming / Pool Events · Workflow guide

 Water spray and reflections obscuring the entire swimmer

-How AI helps: The AI flags spray shots as low-confidence rather than guessing.
-You manually correct these using cap color and heat/lane assignments from the official entry list.
+How we handle it.
+RaceTagger flags spray shots as low-confidence rather than guessing.
+You correct these using cap color and heat/lane assignments from the official entry list.

 medium